 - Bank statements corresponding with the 6 months before the visa application.

 - Proof of average monthly income of 100 times the legal monthly minimum wages.

 - The previous year’s income statement.

 - A certificate of suitability for the applicant.

 - Academic support of the visa applicant

-Every foreigner with a visa good for more than three months needs to apply and obtain a foreigners identity card at a regional office.
+Every individual with a visa good for more than 3 months needs to apply and obtain a Colombian Identity Card at a regional office.
 They must obtain the card within 15 days of entering Colombia or 15 days after their visa was issued.
 They’ll need a copy of their passport and M visa.

-Keep in mind that the foreigners identity card requires an appointment either online or in person.
+Keep in mind that obtaining the Colombian Identity Card requires an appointment either online or in person.
 All applicants must file the right documents, pay the fee, then go to the office to pick up the physical ID card.